 More about Kensington Market

 And what can’t you find in Kensington Market?
 This diverse neighborhood has it all.
 With gorgeous Victorian architecture, brightly colored murals, unique shops, scintillating bakeries, atmospheric cafes and scrumptious restaurants, you’ll need a good chunk of the day to explore every nook and cranny.
 It’s an enticing maze of alleys and narrow streets.
-Don’t bother with a map when you visit, just enjoy walking around and see what you stumble upon.

-The bestway to see everything that Kensington Market has to offer – and it’s a lot – is by walking.
-Bring a pair of your most comfortable shoes.
 If you’re visiting in the summer, plan your visit for a Sunday as Sundays are pedestrian only.
 Traffic is prohibited and Kensington Market comes alive with street performers, musicians and food vendors.
 Pedestrian Sundays add a festive flair to the area that shouldn’t be missed.
 In winter, the Kensington Market Winter Solstice Festival is held in December.
 The immensely jovial carnival parade attracts large crowds, proving there’s always a reason to visit no matter what time of year.

 If you need a rest, rather than eat a meal indoors, order take out and head to Bellevue Square Park.
 Here you can sit in the grass and people watch, or take a selfie with the famous King of Kensington statue.
 In summer, enjoy Toronto’s smallest park at the Garden Car.
 Part piece of art and part park, this colorful car has been a beloved part of the Kensington Market for over 15 years.